bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 10](https://owasp.org/www-project-top-ten/), which represents **the list of the most critical security risks to web applications**.
 I would say that it consists of the top 10 concerns that we, developers, should have on our head when developing and writing our apps.
-(Broken access control, Injection, Cyptographic failures, etc.).
+(Broken access control, Injection, Cryptographic failures, etc.).

 When developing features, developers are so focused on the feature itself that